marlonecobos/nichevol/README.md

 steps (reconstruction smoothing, and niche and niche evolution representations); and (4) the ones that help in producing virtual species for exploring hypothesis.
-Of course, other helper functions are used in the package but they won’t be used as commonly.
+Of course, other helper functions are used in the package, but they won’t be used as commonly.

 A complete list of the main functions in the **nichevol** package can be found in the package documentation.
 Use the following code to see the